GLOSSARY

 Unique Print

-A Unique Print is a one-off print.
-The print, therefore, does form part of an edition.
-The printmaking technique that usually lends itself to unique prints is monotype and monoprint.
-But, a State – and Trial Proof can also be considered a unique print.
+A Unique Print is a one-off print, not part of an edition.
+The printmaking technique that usually lends itself to unique prints is monotype, but a one-off State – and Trial Proof can also be considered a unique print.

 Woodcut